2015 Trophée des Champions

 The 2015 Trophée des Champions (2015 Champions Trophy) was the 20th edition of the French supercup.
 The match was contested by the 2014–15 Ligue 1 and Coupe de France champions Paris Saint-Germain and the runners-up of the Ligue 1, Lyon.
 The match was played at Saputo Stadium in Montreal, Quebec, Canada.

-This was the seventh consecutive time the competition had taken place on international soil and the second time it was contested in Montreal.
+This was the seventh consecutive time the competition had taken place on international soil and the second time it was contested in Montreal after the 2009 edition.
 PSG were the two-time defending champions, having defeated Guingamp in the 2014 edition, which was played in China.